 In addition to your monthly expenses in London, you’ll need to pay a few bills every year.
 Here’s what to expect.

 In the UK, renters also have to pay council tax, which is like property tax.
 Sometimes landlords will pay it for you and just add the cost to your monthly rent.
 But usually, you’ll get an annual bill in the mail that you’re responsible for paying.

 How much you pay depends on your borough and property value.
 KFH has a useful council tax tool that will show you tax bands by borough.
 Fortunately, students don’t have to pay council tax, and single occupants get a 25% discount.

 Council tax can be very expensive, so do your research before signing a lease!
-We live in one of the cheapest council tax boroughs, and still pay over £1,000/year.
+We used to live in one of the cheapest council tax boroughs, and still paid over £1,000/year.